Pricing Barrier Options with DeepBSDEs: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Fernando Cela Diaz and Pallavi Abhang for their help on setting up and running large scale hyper-parameter optimization on distributed computing infrastructure, Orcan Ogetbil for discussions on barrier option pricing, Vijayan Nair for discussion regarding methods, presentation, and results and Agus Sudjianto for supporting this research.
+The authors would like to thank Fernando Cela Diaz and Pallavi Abhang for their help on setting up and running on distributed computing infrastructure, Orcan Ogetbil for discussions on barrier option pricing, Vijayan Nair for discussion regarding methods, presentation, and results and Agus Sudjianto for supporting this research.
+The authors also would like to thank the two anonymous reviewers and the editors for their comments that substantially improved the quality of the paper.
+The authors report no conflicts of interest.
+The authors alone are responsible for the content and writing of the paper.